hyperledger/fabric/docs/source/membership/membership.md

   Obviously, access to this folder must be limited only to the identities of users who have administrative responsibility on the peer.

-  Configuration of a **channel MSPs** does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.
+  Configuration of a **channel MSP** does not include this folder, as channel MSPs solely aim to offer identity validation functionalities and not signing abilities.